AnujithM/GMR-T1-G1/README.md

 - Carefully tuned for good performance of RL tracking policies.
 - Support multiple humanoid robots and multiple human motion data formats (See our table below).

-> [!NOTE]
-> If you want this repo to support a new robot or a new human motion data format, send the robot files (`.xml`, `.urdf`, and meshes) / human motion data to <a href="mailto:lastyanjieze@gmail.com">Yanjie Ze</a> or create an issue, we will support it as soon as possible.
-And please make sure the robot files you sent can be open-sourced in this repo.

 This repo is licensed under the [MIT License](LICENSE).

 ## Demos